-Once the galvenising is complete the ride is assembled again.
-Sometimes it is possible for the heat of the galvenising process to warp the steel sections, so any that are out of specification. may need to be rebuilt or replaced.
+Once the galvanising is complete the funfair ride is assembled again.
+Sometimes it is possible for the heat of the galvanizing process to warp the steel sections, so any that are out of specification. may need to be rebuilt or replaced.

 Once the structure is to the builders satisfaction, final assembly can begin.
 The chassis is assembled, and then the circular frames carrying the cars built up and attached to the chassis.
 At this point the electric cabling, braking systems and hydraulic systems will be attached.

 Over the last few years the Health and Safety Executive have started tightening up on the use of barriers around children’s rides, to meet both this requirement, and with an eye on the European market, Fairtech made the decision to go for the more stringent TUV approval, which is regarded as a must have in many export destinations.
 This involved additions to the rides such as a barrier to prevent a child being able to walk up and touch a moving part of the ride.

 Additionally on the older designs, the cups were not locked in place, smaller children exiting the cup could slip and fall as the cup spun.
 Fairtech have added an automatic locking system, so once the rides stops, the cups lock in place.
 They also added some nice touches to the the chequer plate flooring.
 The ride is finished off with LED lighting to help meet current environmental regulations, and a Bose music system.